Unhurried Homeschooling: Why We Need to Slow Down

-We have been homeschooling over 20 years.
-We have eight children we have homeschooled from the start.
-We’ve graduated 5 from high school and one from college.
+We have been homeschooling for over 25 years.
+We have eight children that we have homeschooled from the start.
+We’ve graduated 6 from high school and one from college.
 When I started this journey with our kids, the internet wasn’t in existence.
 We didn’t have cell phones and homeschool curriculum availability was limited.

 They arrive in this world with many, many stages of development that they must walk through before becoming healthy, well-adjusted adults.
 Our job as parents is to provide an environment that allows them to do that well.
 Their health and well being are dependent on it.